zookzook/binary-code-modulation/README.md

 the data structure and animation code from the BCM.
 The `rgb.cpp` contains a hsv to rgb conversion and the rgb datastructure.
 The `animation.cpp` file is for the animation of the leds which are in `globals.h` defined.

+The SPI version is in `RGBLED_spi.ino`.
+You can grab the preferred version and play with it.
+The helper files are nearly the same and only duplicated in order to have two Ardiuno IDE projects which can be compiled and uploaded separately.

 This is not a library.
 You can grab that code and modify for your own needs.